-(c) Obligations Prior to Available Appropriations and Expenditures in Excess of Appropriations
+(c) Obligations Prior to Available Appropriations and Expenditures in Excess of Appropriations making or authorizing expenditures or obligations exceeding an amount available in an appropriation or fund for the expenditures or obligations.

 Under 31 U.S.C. § 1341, unless authorized by law, the Anti-Deficiency Act prohibits officers or employees of the United States government from: